MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclientnonscriptable3-enablecredsspsupport.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt an, ob "kredssp" für diese Verbindung aktiviert ist.
+Gibt an, ob CredSSP für diese Verbindung aktiviert ist.

 ## <a name="requirements"></a>Anforderungen